-The inflection point on an S-curve in the breakthrough stage can be conceptualized as a tipping point.
-A tipping point is defined broadly as a critical threshold beyond which a system reorganizes often abruptly or irreversibly (IPCC 2022a).
-In the context of technology adoption, a tipping point generally occurs when the cost of a new technology falls below that of the incumbent.
-Factors beyond monetary cost, such as an improvement in the technology or an increase in the value of the technology adoption past a tipping point.
+beyond monetary cost, such as an improvement in the technology or an increase in the value of the technology as more people adopt it, can also push technology adoption past a tipping point.
 Often, seemingly small changes in these factors can trigger disproportionately large responses within systems that catalyze the transition to different future states (Lenton et al. 2008; Lenton 2020).

-Once tipping points are crossed, self-amplifying feedbacks help accelerate the diffusion of new technologies by lowering costs, enhancing performance, and increasing social acceptance (Arthur 1989).
-Learning by doing in manufacturing, for example, can generate progressive advances that lead to more efficient production processes, while reaching economies of scale enables companies to distribute the high costs of improvements across a wider customer base.
+Once tipping points are crossed, self-amplifying feedbacks help accelerate the diffusion of new technologies by lowering costs, enhancing performance, and increasing social acceptance (Arthur 1989; Lenton et al. 2008; Lenton 2020).
+Learning by doing in manufacturing, for example, can generate progressive advances that lead to more efficient production processes, while reaching economies of scale enables companies to progressively lower unit costs.
 Similarly, as complementary technologies (e.g., batteries) become increasingly available, they can boost functionality and accelerate the uptake of new innovations (e.g., electric vehicles) (Sharpe and Lenton 2021).
 These gains allow companies that adopt new technologies to expand their market share, deepen their political influence, and amass the resources needed to petition for more favorable policies.
-More supportive policies, in turn, can reshape the financial landscape in ways that incentivize investors to channel more capital into these new technologies (Butler-Sloss et al. 2021).
-These reinforcing feedbacks spur adoption and help new innovations supplant existing technologies (Victor et al. 2019).
+More supportive policies, in turn, can reshape the financial landscape in ways that incentivize investors to channel more capital into these new technologies (Butler-Sloss et al. 2021).9 These reinforcing feedbacks spur adoption and help new innovations to supplant existing technologies (Victor et al. 2019).

 Widespread adoption of new technologies, in turn, can have cascading effects, requiring the development of complementary innovations, the construction of supportive infrastructure, the adoption of new policies, and the creation of regulatory institutions.
-It can also prompt changes in business models, availability of jobs, behaviors, and social norms, thereby creating a new community of people who support (or sometimes oppose) further changes (Victor et al. 2019).
+It can also prompt changes in business models, behaviors, social norms, and availability of jobs, thereby creating a new community of people who support (or sometimes oppose) further changes (Victor et al. 2019).

 Meanwhile, incumbent technologies may become caught in a vicious spiral, as decreases in demand cause overcapacity and lead to lower utilization rates.
 These lower utilization rates, in turn, can increase unit costs and lead to stranded assets.
 Thus, for technologies with adoption rates that are already growing nonlinearly or could be expected to grow at an exponential pace in the future, it is unrealistic to assess progress by assuming that future uptake will follow a linear trajectory (Abramczyk et al. 2017; Mersmann et al. 2014; Trancik 2014).

-In addition to technology adoption, social and political forces can also contribute to or hinder nonlinear change (Moore et al. 2022).
-Our assessment of recent progress made toward near-term targets did not consider them fully, given the challenges of modelling these effects and data limitations.
+Finally, it is important to note here that in addition to technology adoption, social and political forces can also contribute to or hinder nonlinear change (Moore et al. 2022).
+Our assessment of recent progress made toward near-term targets does not consider them fully, given the challenges of modeling these effects and data limitations.
 However, a body of research is emerging on this topic, and we will aim to consider these effects in future iterations of the platform as we expand the systems included.